 Science, Politics and Adventure in Antarctica

-Humans have messed up 6 of the world’s 7 continents.
-At the height of the Cold war, in 1961, 12 powerful nations signed a major treaty – the Antarctic Treaty.
-It has withstood nearly 60 years of political pressure and indeed now has 48 signatories.
+Humans have messed up six of the world’s seven continents.
+At the height of the Cold war, in 1961, 12 powerful nations signed a major treaty: the Antarctic Treaty.
+It has withstood 60 years of political pressure and indeed now has 48 signatories.
 The treaty aims to look after Antarctica for all mankind, maintaining it primarily as an international scientific laboratory.
 It has generated major scientific breakthroughs and that continent has seen some wonderful examples of true International Scientific Collaboration.